Resident Arts has launched its new rentable photography studio to the public!

 Is there anything else I need to know?

-Set up and clean up should be included in your reservation request.
+Time for set up and break down should be included in your reservation request.

 Any Resident Arts equipment used during your reservation will need to be returned to its proper location which will be confirmed upon check out.